1 Quality approach

 1.1

-The evolution of the qualityaptitude to fulfill requirements (see also ISO 9000, 3.6.2) concept and the standards of quality management systemsset of processes allowing the achievement of the quality objectives (see also ISO 9000, 3.5.4) (Quality Management System = QMS) in industrial countries in the 20th century can be summarized as:
+The evolution of the quality concept and the standards of quality management systems (Quality Management System = QMS) in industrial countries in the 20th century can be summarized as:

 The technical committee "Management and quality assurance" (ISO/TC 176) within the ISO (International Organization for Standardization) was created in 1980.
-ISOInternational Organization for Standardization itself was created in 1947.
+ISO itself was created in 1947.
 ISO comes from the Greek "isos" (equal).

 The ISO 9000 standards (see figure 1-1) have appeared in: